Rolf Smedvig: Biography

 Smedvig studied music under the tutelage of Maurice André at Boston University, where Smedvig later served as an instructor.
 In 1971, aged 19, Smedvig joined the Boston Symphony as assistant principal trumpet.
 At the time, Smedvig was the youngest member of the orchestra.
 He was promoted to principal trumpet in 1979, and left in 1981 to focus on a solo career, conducting, and chamber music.

 Smedvig co-founded the Empire Brass brass quintet in 1972.
-The Empire Brass served as Faculty Quintet-in-Residence at Boston University for a number of years.
+The quinted served as Faculty Quintet-in-Residence at Boston University for a number of years.
 The group was the first brass quintet to win a Walter W. Naumburg Foundation award.
 The group has released twenty-some albums.

 Personal life

-Smedvig's first marriage to Caroline Elisabeth Hessberg, the daughter of New York lawyer Al Hessberg, ended in divorce after Caroline cheated on Smedvig and had an affair with singer-songwriter James Taylor.
+Smedvig's first marriage to Caroline Elisabeth Hessberg, the daughter of New York lawyer Al Hessberg, ended in divorce after Caroline had an affair with singer-songwriter James Taylor.
 Smedvig later married Kelly Holub in 1992, with whom he had four children.

-Smedvig died of a heart attack at his home in West Stockbridge, Massachusetts on April 27, 2015, at the age of 62.
+Smedvig died of a heart attack at his home in West Stockbridge, Massachusetts, on April 27, 2015, at the age of 62.
 His manager Mark Z. Alpert announced that the Empire Brass would continue; Derek Lockhart replaced Smedvig as first trumpeter and Eric Berlin joined as its second trumpeter.